 Any child being admitted to Mount Royal Academy must present proof of meeting immunization requirements.
 Failure to comply with this provision may result in exclusion from school for the child.
-The office manager is responsible for documenting that all students have been immunized prior to school entrance in accordance with RSA 141-C:20-a.
+The office manager is responsible for documenting student immunization prior to school entrance in accordance with RSA 141-C:20-a.